CQCL/hugr/specification/hugr.md

 want *runtime* extensibility - extensions that can be specified and used at runtime.
 In many cases this is desirable.

-#### Extension Interfaces
+#### Extension Implementation

+To strike a balance then, every resource provides a YAML declaration of its operations, and may provide (binary) code that computes signatures of operations, or use a default "type scheme interpreter" that processes a type scheme included in the YAML - this is expected to be built into most tools that process the HUGR and used across many resources.

-To strike a balance then, we implement two ways for resources to specify the types of new operations.
-In both cases, a declarative YAML format (see below) is used to declare the operations.
-Each *operation-definition* has a name, and may declare type parameters - if so then the individual operation nodes in a HUGR will provide static-constant argument values (in many cases, types) for these.
+Each *operation-definition* (aka **OpFactory** ??
+Or just **OpDef**??) has a name, and may declare named type parameters - if so then the individual operation nodes in a HUGR will provide static-constant "type arguments" (values) for these---in many cases these values will be types.
+It also identifies the function that will be used (for each operation/node of that definition) to compute the type - this may be built-in or self-registered, see below.
-These type arguments are then turned into a concrete type for the operation (node) in either of two ways:

-1. By specifying a type-scheme in declarative YAML format.
-This, along with the actual type arguments provided, will be turned into the operation type by code, referred to in this doc as the "YAML interpreter", expected to be shared across tools and resources.
-Named alternative "YAML interpreters" may be added in future.

-2. By the resource/extension provider self-registering binary code for the specific operation---a function `compute_signature` that takes the type arguments and returns the operation type, e.g. in a Rust trait.
-The declarative YAML still specifies the type parameters (allowing frontends to validate and/or choose type arguments).

-When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the YAML does not declare a type scheme[^1] to allow the operation to be treated opaquely by tools that do not have the binary code available.
+When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the OpDef does not use the default type scheme interpreter, to allow the operation to be treated opaquely by tools that do not have the binary code available.
 (The YAML definition can be sent with the HUGR).

-[^1]: similar logic applies for "alternative" YAML interpreters if these can be provided by third parties.
-In such cases the distinction between the two categories breaks down: the type scheme is merely extra (constant) data, not part of the node, passed to the function;
-the "name" of the YAML interpreter just serves to identify code rather than it being registered specifically for the operation.
-Perhaps these notions of registration should be combined?
-(TODO)

-#### Extension Implementation

-The above allows new operations to be passed through tools that do not understand what the operations *do* - that is, these allow new operations to be defined independently of any tool, but do not provide any way for the tooling to treat them as anything other than a black box.
+This mechanism allows new operations to be passed through tools that do not understand what the operations *do* - that is, new operations may be be defined independently of any tool, but without providing any way for the tooling to treat them as anything other than a black box.
 The *semantics* of any operation are necessarily specific to both operation *and* tool (e.g. compiler or runtime).
-However there are two ways for resources to provide semantics portable across tools.
+However we also provide two ways for resources to provide semantics portable across tools.

-1. They *may* provide binary (e.g. a different Rust trait) providing a function `try_lower` that takes the type arguments and a set of target resources and may return a subgraph / function-body-HUGR using only those target resources.
+1. They *may* provide binary code (e.g. a Rust trait) implementing a function `try_lower` that takes the type arguments and a set of target resources and may return a subgraph / function-body-HUGR using only those target resources.

 2. They may provide a HUGR, that declares functions implementing those operations.
-   Note this will only be possible for operations with sufficiently simple type schemes, and is considered a "fallback" for use when a higher-performance (e.g. native HW) implementation is not available.
+   Note this will only be possible for operations with sufficiently simple type (schemes), and is considered a "fallback" for use when a higher-performance (e.g. native HW) implementation is not available.
 Such a HUGR may itself require other resources.

-Whether a particular operation-definition provides Rust code for `try_lower` is independent of whether it provides Rust code for `compute_signature`, but there would be no possibility of providing a HUGR for a function whose type cannot be expressed in YAML.
+Whether a particular operation-definition provides Rust code for `try_lower` is independent of how its type is computed, but it will not generally be possible to provide a HUGR for a function whose type cannot be expressed in YAML.

 <!-- Should we preserve some of this language about downcasting?